camitz/camitz.github.io/_posts/2012-08-09-cloudwatchappender2.md

 title: Improving the CloudWatch Appender
 Type: post
 permalink: improving-cloudwatch-appender
-tags: amazon, AWS, cloudwatch, log4net, appender
+tags: [amazon, AWS, cloudwatch, log4net, appender]
+categories: [Tech, AWS Appender]
 ---

 *This is a follow-up to [this](http://blog.simpletask.se/post/awscloudwatch-log4net-appender) post, describing the original idea.
 This post seeded a project based on [Github](https://github.com/camitz/CloudWatchAppender).
 Go ahead and contribute.*